VMBlakelock/saute-and-skewers-greekfood/README.md

 - Having a larger database of greek recipes for guest users to view.
 - An image field on Add recipe page where users can upload images of their own Greek foods to their recipes.
 - User profile to be extended to allow users to upload images and information about them that other registered users can see.
+- Have a logo, incorporate the Saute & Skewers text into something more memorable.
+- Add a favicon so the sites logo is displayed in the browser tab for ease of navigation.
 - A badge or icon level that registered users of the site could achieve, when X number of entries have been added - i.e - Top Contributer.
 - A review score or like element that the community of users can click on, if they like or have tried a recipe posted by others.
 - Response section to provide users with feedback on added recipes.